Knut von Kühlmann-Stumm

-Life
+Early life

-Kühlmann was the son of German entrepreneur and industrialist Richard von Kühlmann (1873–1948) and Margarete Freiin von Stumm (1884–1917).
+Kühlmann was born 17 October 1916, in Munich.
+He was the son of German entrepreneur and industrialist Richard von Kühlmann (1873–1948) and Margarete Freiin von Stumm (1884–1917).
+His father served as State Secretary for Foreign Affairs, who was Ambassador to the Ottoman Empire and the Netherlands.
+His maternal grandfather was Baron Hugo Rudolf von Stumm, a German industrialist, landowner, member of the state parliament and Prussian cavalry officer.

+As an infant, he inherited Ramholz Castle upon his mother's death.
 He attended school at Schloss Salem.
-After school he worked for a bank in Berlin.
+After school he completed a two year banking apprenticeship in Berlin.

+Career

 From 1936 to 1945 he served in the German Wehrmacht.
 After World War II he ran his own farm in Ramholz.
 He inherited a share of family mining company Gebrüder Stumm in Neunkirchen, Saarland.

-From 1956 to 1972 Kühlmann was member of the German FDP.
+From 1956 to 1972, Kühlmann was member of the German FDP.
 From 1960 he was member of German Bundestag.
 During the period of the Kiesinger cabinet, Kühlmann-Stumm served as opposition leader from 1966 to 1968.
 He left the FDP because of its support for the Ostpolitik of chancellor Willy Brandt, joining the conservative CDU instead.

+Personal life

+Kühlmann married Jutta von Ramin, daughter of Jürgen von Ramin.
+Together, they had a son: